WYSIWYM: In web environments

-Major software vendors have integrated web-page creation features into their popular WYSIWYG products to increase their utility.
+Major software vendors have integrated web-page creation features into their WYSIWYG products to increase their utility.
 Users can create an HTML web page in a word processor with no knowledge of HTML, but like nearly all IDE authored or handwritten web markup, these tools' automated analysis of the source format rarely accounts for a distinction between HTML's content and its presentation through means such as CSS during output.

 Such fixed-presentation HTML generators have been criticized, primarily because of the bloatedness and low quality of their code, and there are voices advocating for changes to the WYSIWYM model.

 One example of a WYSIWYM Web page editor is WYMeditor.
 In this editor, the structure of the documents is defined by the class attributes of HTML elements.
 These classes also allow the final appearance of the document to be applied.
 Although WYMeditor follows a WYSIWYM model, the document format is always HTML, so the new structures to be defined are limited to new classes, and the final document will always be built by applying presentational elements to these classes.

 Other CMSs are moving in the direction of providing some WYSIWYM interface for their users editing content.
-Tiki Wiki CMS/Groupware version 7.0 is one of them, by means of using CodeMirror in-browser editing software.